smurf-reigz/security/proof-of-concepts/SOURCECODESTER [Simple Student Attendance System using PHP and MySQL] SQLi on ajax-api.php?action=delete_class.md

 > [CWE-89: Improper Neutralization of Special Elements used in an SQL Command ('SQL Injection')](https://cwe.mitre.org/data/definitions/89.html)

 ## **Details:**
-> Allows SQL Injection by placing untrusted code
+> Allows SQL Injection by placing untrusted code executing a query on the backend, for the POC all classes are deleted without any authentication

 ![image](https://github.com/smurf-reigz/security/assets/48426940/b74a2c69-b612-4b7d-a61d-04e2320e2173)